openshift/installer/CONTRIBUTING.md

 The coding style suggested by the Golang community is used in installer.
 See the [style doc][golang-style] for details.
 Please follow them when working on your contributions.

-Tectonic Installer includes syntax checks on the Terraform templates which will fail the PR checker for non-standard formatted code.

-Use `make structure-check` to identify files that don't meet the canonical format and style.
-Then, use `terraform fmt` to align the template syntax, if necessary.
+Terraform has similar standards, and you can run `terraform fmt` to rewrite Terraform files to the canonical format.

 ## Commit Message Format